che11111/UniSE/build.md

 ## mac:

-sudo pake ./index.html  --name UniSE --icon ./UniSE.icns --width 850 --height 480 --use-local-file --hide-title-bar --multi-arch
+sudo pake ./index.html  --name UniSE --icon ./UniSE.icns --width 850 --height 480 --use-local-file --hide-title-bar

-对于 M1 芯片用户，需要安装 x86 跨平台包，以使安装包支持 Intel 芯片。使用以下命令安装：
+“--multi-arch”

+For users with M1 chips, you need to install the x86 cross-platform package to make the installation package compatible with Intel chips.
+Use the following command to install:

 rustup target add x86_64-apple-darwin

-对于 Intel 芯片用户，需要安装 arm64 跨平台包，以使安装包支持 M1 芯片。使用以下命令安装：
+For users with Intel chips, you need to install the arm64 cross-platform package to make the installation package compatible with M1 chips.
+Use the following command to install:

 rustup target add aarch64-apple-darwin